 Several months after responding to the original report, PC Godfrey was required to pursue another bizarre report: cows had been reported to be appearing and disappearing from a local council estate.
 It was 5 am and while en-route to investigate, PC Godfrey saw what he initially thought was an overturned bus on Burnley Road.
 As he drove closer, he could tell that what he saw wasn’t a bus at all.
 It was hovering five feet off the ground.

 Half an hour later, PC Godfrey found himself in his patrol car, further along the same road.
 His boots had split along the soles, lending credence to him being dragged along the road against his will.
 When he drove back down the road, there was no sign of the object.
 The herd of cows was later discovered in a field behind a locked gate.
 The absence of hoofprints in the muddy field indicated that the cows did not enter through the gate.
 One week after PC Godfrey’s encounter, the press somehow found out and all but ended his career in law enforcement.

 So What Happened?

 Did his abductor take Adamski to a known UFO hotspot and create a crime scene that would look like an alien abduction?
-The bizarre facts of this case – clothes that were improperly fastened, the body dumped atop a coal heap without noticeable disturbance, burns that were reported to be only 2 days old with an unidentified gel substance, only one day of beard growth, and another strange encounter with a UFO by the police investigator – lead us to imagine all kinds of possible outcomes.
+The bizarre facts of this case – clothes that were improperly fastened, the body dumped atop a coal heap without noticeable disturbance, burns that were reported to be only two days old with an unidentified gel substance, only one day of beard growth, and another strange encounter with a UFO by the police investigator – lead us to imagine all kinds of possible outcomes.

 Tell us what you think.